TheMojoMan/Xiaomi-Nabu/README.md

 Linux disk images, kernels and scripts for the Xiaomi Pad 5 tablet (codename: nabu).

 # NEWS
-- 2025.04.20: I have uploaded "Fedora 42" for nabu!
+- ~2025.04.20: I have uploaded "Fedora 42" for nabu!~
-  Install instructions (see below) apply accordingly i.e. you find the files in folder "2025.04.20-Fedora42" on my mega.nz page, root image name is "fedora-42-nabu.img.xz" and package manager in Fedora is "dnf" instead of "apt".
-Continue with instructions below, please!
+  ~Install instructions (see below) apply accordingly i.e. you find the files in folder "2025.04.20-Fedora42" on my mega.nz page, root image name is "fedora-42-nabu.img.xz" and package manager in Fedora is "dnf" instead of "apt".
+Continue with instructions below, please!~
+  -> Withdrawn due to post-install problems!

 # Ubuntu Linux on the Xiaomi Pad 5 (nabu)
 ![Ubuntu Linux on the Xiaomi Pad 5 (nabu)](ubuntu-nabu.png)